 The Van Gogh, Cézanne, Matisse, Hodler exhibition at the Albertina brings together dozens of works from this important collection, drawn from the numerous items still held by the family and the Hahnloser/Jaeggli foundation, as well as loans from those institutions who benefited from the Hahnloser-Bühler’s generosity: the Kunstmuseum Bern and the aforementioned Kunst Museum Winterthur.

 Combined with relevant additions from the Albertina’s own collections and elsewhere, the result is a wander through some of the best of late 19th century and early 20th century European painting.

-So you’ll find a dozen paintings by Cézanne, for example.
-Or Van Gogh’s 1887 Withered Sunflowers (I also enjoyed his pen and ink drawings, where the lines used to convey skies and landscape elements echo the works on display in the Renaissance etchings exhibition).
-Cézanne’s portrait of a peasant from the early 1890s also brought to mind another Albertina exhibition on the ground floor: Wilhelm Leibl.
+You’ll find a dozen paintings by Cézanne, for example.
+Or Van Gogh’s 1887 Withered Sunflowers (I also enjoyed his pen and ink drawings, where the lines used to convey skies and landscape elements echoed the works on display in the Renaissance etchings exhibition).
+Cézanne’s portrait of a peasant from the early 1890s also brought to mind another Albertina exhibition: Wilhelm Leibl.

 Félix Vallotton, who was clearly not averse to painting the female body, gets almost an entire room to himself.